Cultural Resistance to Technology: From Machine-breakers to Citizen Developers (2)🔗

 No-code tools provide a solution to this dilemma between organizational productivity and employee autonomy.
 While, on the one hand, they improve the response time and shorten iteration cycles, on the other hand, they empower the employees to devise tailored solutions to the problems they detected.
-No-code tools reinforce the values that modern workforce cares about such as being able to make an impact and staying relevant.
+No-code tools reinforce the values that the modern workforce cares about such as being able to make an impact and staying relevant.

 Citizen developers will not be going on a computer-breaking frenzy anytime soon just because they feel their values are violated.
 But it would be unwise for any company to ignore the needs of its employees when there are no-code platforms that can harness for the common good the creative powers of these people.
 No-code platforms like Code2 offer companies with a digital transformation agenda the best of both worlds.